parceltracer/dms_documentation/docs/resources-and-pricing/pricing.md

 | 3000 → 5000              | 187$         |
 | 5000 → 8000              | 339$         |
 | More than 8000           | Custom Price |

+## Discounts 🚀

+We offer you useful discounts.

+### Referring New Customers

+If you refer a new customer, you'll earn 20% of the net profit generated from them in the first year.

+For example, if the new customer generates a monthly net profit of 350$ for parceltracer, you will be eligible to receive 70$ monthly during 1 year.